-• Remember that some stative verbs may be used in continuous tenses, but then they change their meaning: I expect that there will be some problems with the new student. (have an opinion)
+Remember that some stative verbs may be used in continuous tenses, but then they change their meaning: I expect that there will be some problems with the new student. (have an opinion)

-I'm expecting Ann any time now. (wait for)
+I'm expecting Ann any time now. (wait for) Helen is expecting a baby. (be pregnant)

-- Helen is expecting a baby. (be pregnant) - Note that in spoken English people use verbs such as like, love, hate, want, hear in continuous tenses. - 5> Read the sentence pairs below.
-Work in pairs and say how the meaning of the verbs differs depending on whether they are used in simple or in continuous tenses. - 1 I see now why you cut him off.
-I'm seeing my boyfriend tonight. - 2 My mood depends on the weather.I'm depending on you for help in this project. - 3 Tom appears to be a well-behaved boy.
-Rita is appearing in a new play at the Grand Theatre tonight. - 4 What do you mean by that?
-I've been meaning to text you, but I forgot. - 5 This soup smells divine.
-Why are you smelling this blouse? - 6 We consider Karen to be truly high-spirited.
-We were considering leaving the party earlier, but we stayed on. - 7 What does this dish taste of?
-I'm tasting the soup to see if it's spicy enough. - 8 I think that relationships should be built on trust.
-They are thinking of getting married. - 9 What type of people appeal to you?
-The police are appealing for witnesses. - 10 I weigh 60 kg and measure 1.65 m.
-Why are you weighing and measuring yourself?
+- Note that in spoken English people use verbs such as like, love, hate, want, hear in continuous tenses. - 5> Read the sentence pairs below.
+Work in pairs and say how the meaning of the verbs differs depending on whether they are used in simple or in continuous tenses. - 1 I see now why you cut him off. (understand) I'm seeing my boyfriend tonight. (meet) - 2 My mood depends on the weather. (is dependent on) I'm depending on you for help in this project. (rely) - 3 Tom appears to be a well-behaved boy. (seems) Rita is appearing in a new play at the Grand Theatre tonight. (play) - 4 What do you mean by that? (have in mind) I've been meaning to text you, but I forgot. (intend) - This soup smells divine (have a smell).Why are you smelling this blouse? (use your nose to check the smell) - 6 We consider Karen to be truly high-spirited. (regard) We were considering leaving the party earlier, but we stayed on. (think of) - 7 What does this dish taste of? (have a taste) I'm tasting the soup to see if it's spicy enough. (use your tongue to check the taste) - 8 I think that relationships should be built on trust. (have the opinion) - They are thinking of getting married. (plan) - 9 What type of people appeal to you? (attract) The police are appealing for witnesses. (look for) - 10 I weigh 60 kg and measure 1.65 m. (have the weight and height) Why are you weighing and measuring yourself? (checking the weight and height)